 - 1. Provide semi-annual reports on activity to the full CoC membership; - 2.
 Update annually this governance charter, including all policies and procedures necessary to comply with HUD and HMIS requirements, including Code of Conduct and recusal process for the CoC Governing Board, its chair(s), and any person acting on behalf of the CoC Governing Board; - 3.
 Designate a single eligible Collaborative Applicant to collect and combine the required application information from all applicants for the annual HUD CoC funding competition, and to serve as the agency eligible for State of Florida CoC funding related to homelessness, including, but not limited to the Staffing and Challenge Grants.
 (24 CFR 578.15(b)) - 4.
-Approve the final submission of applications in response to the HUD CoC annual funding competition and other funding for which the CoC Collaborative Applicant is the eligible applicant on behalf of the CoC. - 5.
-Review and adopt performance targets appropriate for population and program type, review monitoring reports and sub-recipient performance, evaluate outcomes, and recommend action against poor performers; - 6.
-Approve the privacy, security, and data quality plans for HMIS; - 7.
-Review outcomes of projects funded under CoC, ESG, and State Homeless programs; - 8.
+Designate a HMIS Lead to manage the Lee County CoC Homeless Management Information System (HMIS). - a.
+The HMIS lead agency shall be reviewed and voted upon by the CoC Governing Board not less than once every 5 years. - b.
+HMIS lead agency selection shall be based on the successful administration of at least 80% of the tasks identified in the HMIS system administrator checklist, which will be completed by the data committee at least once every five years. - c.
+If the HMIS lead agency is not successfully fulfilling at least 80% of the tasks identified in the HMIS system administrator checklist, the CoC Governing Board must issue a corrective action plan, and reevaluate lead agencies performance using the HMIS System Administrator checklist - 5.
+Approve the final submission of applications in response to the HUD CoC annual funding competition and other funding for which the CoC Collaborative Applicant is the eligible applicant on behalf of the CoC. - 6.
+Review and adopt performance targets appropriate for population and program type, review monitoring reports and sub-recipient performance, evaluate outcomes, and recommend action against poor performers; - 7.
+Approve the privacy, security, and data quality plans for HMIS, as written in standard operating procedure HVS-HMIS-v1.0; - 8.
+Review outcomes of projects funded under CoC, ESG, and State Homeless programs; - 9.
 Appoint committees, subcommittees, or task forces/workgroups to address CoC objectives and goals, including but not limited to: